Skip to content

 Poitiers (15 minutes by car), Vienne

 Domaine Lecorcerie sits in a 25-hectare wooded park near Poitiers in Nouvelle-Aquitaine.
 The 18th-century bourgeois residence was recently restored into a hotel and wedding venue, with a private chapel for the ceremony, 12 bedrooms, and on-site sleeping for 32.
-The hybrid booking model starts at EUR2,300, the lowest full-estate figure on this page.
+The hybrid booking model starts at EUR2,300, an exceptionally low full-estate figure.
 Couples get exclusive use of the house and grounds for the weekend, with accommodation and ceremony in one place and room to source their own caterer and vendors around it.

 Why We Love It